Online Therapy across Delaware, Pennsylvania, & Maryland

 -

-Sessions are $150 per 50-minute session for individuals.
-Couples/Relationship session fees vary based on the amount of time that we spend together in session, starting at $210 for a 60-minute session.
 I offer limited sliding scale spots based on availability, and I’m happy to talk through what works for your budget.
-(You can also check out the FAQs on this page for more detailed info on fees and possible reimbursement via superbills).
+(You can also check out the FAQs on this page for more detailed info on fees and possible reimbursement via superbills). -

 -

 That being said, sometimes my clients really feel their only truly private space is in their car in the drive way or parked down the street.
-If that’s the case, I will absolutely meet you where you’re at - provided you are safely parked and not moving during out session.
+If that’s the case, I will absolutely meet you where you’re at - provided you are safely parked and not moving during our session.